Top

 What's in An Estate Plan?

 An estate plan is comprised of several legal documents, all of which - when combined - help an individual preserve their last wishes, receive good treatment at the end of their life, and pass down their property and legacy to friends and loved ones.
+These documents are tailored not just to preserving wealth but to ensuring that your health care decisions and legacy are managed as per your desires.
+Key components include the designation of a power of attorney, living wills to guide medical decisions, and crafting of trusts and wills that articulate your legacy goals.

 The Consequences of Not Having an Estate Plan